M : τ

 Technical notes on GPU architecture, memory systems, profiling, numerical stability and optimization.

-Excerpt on RoPE I made wrote for teaching undergrads about LLMs.
+Excerpt on RoPE I wrote while teaching undergrads about LLMs.

 A first post to test MDX rendering with LaTeX support.